German expellees project

 Millwall’s changing communities: memories of football and neighbourhood in south London

-This project, a collaboration with Dr. Ole Jensen, Bede House, Big Local, and actREAL, will collect oral histories of black Millwall fans and engage residents in the northern part of Southwark, south London, in an exploration of the relationship between football, youth culture and neighbourhood community.
-ActREAL will run two workshops sessions; one with young people at The Bede Youth Adventure project, and one inter-generational workshop with Big Local.
+This project, a collaboration with Dr. Ole Jensen, Bede House, Big Local, and actREAL, collected oral histories of Millwall fans and engage residents in the northern part of Southwark, south London, in an exploration of the relationship between football, youth culture and neighbourhood community.
+ActREAL produced scripts and workshop materials based on this work and ran two 10-week programmes, one with the Bede Youth Adventure Project and one with the Bede Learning Disability Project.
+These programmes explored the research and the participants' own experiences of football in the community.
 The project is funded by the Heritage Lottery Fund.

 This project uses life histories of German refugees after the Second World War in Germany, exploring themes of belonging, home, identity, exile and memory, based on research conducted by Vanessa Hughes.